 In the United Kingdom, even in the morning hours, the mercury skyrocketed into values not really often observed in this country (Pic.
 9).

 The hottest moment ever was still to come.
 Usually, in the marine climes, the hottest moment of the day falls in the late afternoon, instead of earlier hours such i.e. in Central Europe.
 In Britain basically, the warmest period of the day occur about 3-4pm (Pic.
 10), whereas in Poland it’s about 2 hours earlier.

-Despite quite strong wind (19-21m/s) the temperature rose as day proceeded.
+Despite quite strong wind (19-21m/s), the temperature rose as the day proceeded.
 At about 1pm, the temperatures in the UK were nearly the record values (Pic.
 11), being higher in late hours (Pic.
 12, 13).

 In Cambridge, despite terrible heat, the inching cold front from the west was clearly noticeable.
 Usually, we can feel at least a moderate wind from the south.
 Apart from it, the cloudiness was increasing.
 I went outside of my workplace to feel the high temperature.
 I felt like my eyes are going to be burned shortly.
 The humidity combined with extreme heat was awful and dangerous.
 The humidex must have been very uncomfortable for humans.

 The photos and timelapse above show windy, although very hot conditions just before the cloudiness started to appear in the sky.
 In spite of the cloud cover changes, the maximum temperature occurred at about 4pm (Pic.
 26-29).

 The July temperature record has been broken in England, where the temperature reached 38,1 Celcius degrees.
 The next day, after the verification it was found, that in Cambridge Botanic Garden temperature reached 38,7 degrees Celsius, setting an absolute temperature record in the UK.
 The previous one had been set 16 years ago in Kent.